rfennell/AzurePipelines/Extensions/GenerateReleaseNotes/readme.md

 - 2.12 - PR221 SWarnberg - Show parent work items of those directly associated with build
          Added option to append to output file as opposed to just overwriting
 - 2.13 - Improved the error message when tempalte does not render - now shows failing line
-- 2.14 - Issue244 fix for "Append Output File" option fails with 'The term 'Addt-Content' is not recognized' error
+- 2.14 - Issue244 fix for "Append Output File" option fails with 'The term 'Add-Content' is not recognized' error
 - 2.15 - Issue242 fix for handling JSON data over 2Mb in size
 - 2.16 - Added debugging to look into Issue257
 - 2.17 - Issue257 revised release discovery logic
+- 2.18 - Issue257 added ability to collapse list of wi and commits in a release report